 What if a nuclear war occurred?
 What would you think in those few minutes when the missiles were flying and humanity, including your family, was about to be annihilated?

 Two, there will be integration and well-being beyond anything we have experienced on Earth before.
 There will be no walls.
-As these walls come down, and we live in mutual respect, if not love, for one another, there will be no need to think of each other as adversaries and live in fear of annihilation.
-We Martin Luther King said “We must learn to live together as brothers, or perish together as fools,” he was talking about all of humanity, not just the deep south in America.
+As these walls come down, and we live in mutual respect, and love for one another, there will be no need to think of each other as adversaries and live in fear of annihilation.
+Where there are disagreements, we will settle them in courts, not with bombs.
+When Martin Luther King said “We must learn to live together as brothers, or perish together as fools,” he was talking about all of humanity, not just the deep south in America.

 And it’s on the ground as well as space.
-The United States and Russia are about to embark on building a new round of nuclear weapons development.
+The United States, Russia and China are engaged in building a new round of nuclear weapons.
 They will spend trillions of dollars and take up many of the best minds on the planet.
 Why?
 Because we have failed to unite to stop them and provide for a better form of security.